Studio PolicyBROOKS MUSIC STUDIO POLICY 2020-2021 contact: 850-624-2848 call or text email@example.com

 Students who are ill should not come to lessons.
 I reserve the right to send a student home if they arrive sick.
-If students are only mildly ill, please email me and we can do a Zoom lesson.
-If you have an IPad, smartphone or computer with a camera I will send you a Zoom link if you do not already have one.
+If students are only mildly ill, please email me and we can do a ROLL (rockoutloud.live) lesson.
+If you have an IPad, smartphone or computer with a camera I will give you login information.

 At times, I will post pictures and videos of my students on my website, Facebook or Instagram with no names attached.
 I also post student videos to my YouTube account.
 They are posted as UNLISTED which means only people I send the link to can view them.
 Let me know if you do NOT give me permission to do this.